PyCOMPLETE/pypkgexample/README.md

 ```bash
 pip install hellofrom
 ```
-assuming that the project has been downloaded in the current folder or made availabe in the [Python Package Index PyPI](https://pypi.org).
+assuming that the project has been downloaded in the current folder.

 ## Structure of the package